 So when training to become a counsellor and discovering The Gestalt Empty Chair Technique I was naturally drawn to it.
 At the time I was working with young adults I couldn't help but feel there could be a "softer, gentler" approach in getting started with Empty Chair work.
 Using it with some young people didn't sit quite right - I felt it quite harsh.
-After all the Empty Chair Technique is meant to be used with clients who find verbalising difficult in the first instance.
-Taking my self back to the twenty-year-old I was - I myself would have thought it "weird and uncomfortable" talking to an empty chair in front of a therapist.
+Taking myself back to the twenty-year-old I was - I myself would have thought it "weird and uncomfortable" talking to an empty chair in front of a therapist.

 That's when I came up with the inspiration for these cards.
 My empty chairs photographs I have photoshopped onto various backgrounds and the idea is to help clients get going and to explore the subconscious feelings, thoughts and emotions by the cards they are drawn to.

 Gestalt - What Is It?

 Gestalt is a type of therapy which was developed by Fritz and Laura Perls in the 1940’s.
 The primary aim of this form of therapy is to help clients become more aware of what they are experiencing in the present moment.
 In Gestalt therapy, awareness is seen as the primary mechanism of change.